jguimera/TeisecAgent/app/plugins/README.md

 #### Methods
 - `__init__(self, name, description, plugintype, azureOpenAIClient)`: Initializes the plugin with additional Azure OpenAI Client.
 - `runpromptonAzureAI(self, prompt, session)`: Runs a given prompt on the Azure OpenAI Client.
-- `runprompt(self, prompt, session, channel)`: Runs the prompt using the Azure OpenAI Client.
+- `runtask(self, task, session, channel)`: Runs the prompt using the Azure OpenAI Client.
 - `pluginhelp(self)`: Provides help instructions for this plugin.
 - `plugincapabilities(self)`: Provides the plugin capabilities.